 -Seat gap filler cushions.
 I tried a few of these as well.
 These ones I liked the most and honestly I was just tired of ordering $20 things on Amazon and thinking “ehh not perfect.”
 These have a little slot that I keep small bills in, and a cup holder option.
 I keep the cup holder on the wife’s side since she always has 11 beverages with her.
 Drivers side butts up nicely to a separate storage pocket thing that I saw on EOD guys build.
 I believe he hard mounted his, but I’ve had zero issue so far with just the 3m tape it comes with.
 Both of which can be easily found on Amazon and I believe I’ve linked it below somewhere.

 -Wireless charger that I found on Amazon since the 1958 doesn’t have one.
 This one fits the space almost perfectly and it’s convenient in conjunction with the magnetic charging mount.
-I can use the magnetic mount and the wife can use the wireless one.
+I also got one of the wireless pad things and cut it to fit the space so things don’t slide around.
 Wireless charger I got from Amazon, I’ll try and find the link, and the magnetic mount I got straight from Verizon.

 Last edited: